DSharpPlus/DSharpPlus/docs/articles/commands/command_handler.md

 var ctx = cnext.CreateContext(msg, prefix, command, args);
 ```

-And pass the context to `CommandsNextExtension#ExecuteCommandAsync` to execute the command.
+And pass the context to @DSharpPlus.CommandsNext.CommandsNextExtension.ExecuteCommandAsync* to execute the command.
 ```cs
 _ = Task.Run(async () => await cnext.ExecuteCommandAsync(ctx));
 // Wrapped in Task.Run() to prevent deadlocks.
 ```

 ### Finished Product
 Altogether, your implementation should function similarly to the following: